 - You can engage those you follow on Twitter

 - Engage your audience on Facebook and LinkedIn

 - Add team members and set them up with permissions and restrictions

 - Give calendar access to clients so they can view and leave notes, but not edit, re-schedule or delete content.

 - You can download your content calendars as PDF

 - and Much Much More

-Socialdraft offers all sorts of levels, even a Free Forever plan for those who are on a budget, so take Socialdraft for a risk-free trial today!
+Socialdraft offers all sorts of levels, even a lowest plan for those who are on a budget, so take Socialdraft for a risk-free trial today!